ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/8-structured-content/_index.md

 {{% /notice %}}

-Now in the controller web UI go to **RESOURCES→Templates**, launch the job template **Structured Content Execution** and watch the results.
+Now in the controller web UI go to **Resources→Templates**, launch the job template **Structured Content Execution** and watch the results.

 ## Adding External Roles